-We welcome the opportunity to consult on the Green Paper on Ageing.
-It ensures that EU policies reflect the reality on the ground and are responsive to local demands in fair and balanced ways.
+We welcome the opportunity to engage in consultation on the Green Paper on Ageing.
+It ensures that EU policies reflect the reality on the ground and are responsive to local demands in fair and balanced ways for all.

-- Primary themes connecting the importance of intergenerational engagement and digital technology reoccurred throughout the Green Paper on Ageing discussion. - The life course approach outlined in the Paper covers a broad range of issues, but the focus needs to move from a narrative of old age decline to a report of ageing as an opportunity. - Gender and age-proofing need to be strengthened throughout the document. - Supporting age-friendly concepts beyond the WHO Age-Friendly Cities Programmes to develop age-friendly ecosystems comprising communities,
+Primary themes connecting the importance of intergenerational engagement and digital technology reoccurred throughout the Green Paper on Ageing discussion.

+The life course approach outlined in the Paper covers a broad range of issues, but the focus needs to move from a narrative of old age decline to a narrative of ageing as an opportunity.

+Gender and age-proofing needs to be strengthened throughout the document.

+Supporting age-friendly concepts beyond the WHO Age-Friendly Cities Programmes to develop age-friendly ecosystems comprising communities, public health, employers, universities and health systems would contribute to more cohesive societies and improve the quality of life of older people.